01-edu/public/subjects/devops/cloud-kube/README.md

 The objective of this project is to challenge your understanding of DevOps and cloud technologies by providing hands-on experience in deploying and managing a microservices-based application with a Cloud Provider platform.
-Your mission is
+Your mission
-to:
+is:

 You are a Cloud engineer working with a scalable company and your manager want you to create an infrastructure based on Kubernetes in a cloud provider of you choice, so your team can benefit from the features and scalability of Kubernetes.

-Set up and configure a Cloud Provider environment for deploying microservices.
 Deploy the provided microservices' application to the defined environment.
 Implement monitoring, logging, and scaling to ensure that the application runs efficiently.
 Implement security measures, such as securing the databases and